 In the “Typing” page, you’ll also find a new Suggestions and autocorrections link, which access a new page that allows you to manage the SwiftKey suggestions and autocorrections features for touch and hardware keyboard.

-The roaming usage info will appear once you start using roaming data.
-If you’d like to enable or disable roaming altogether, you can find the option under Cellular Settings.
+The data usage info will appear once you start using roaming data.
+If you’d like to enable or disable roaming altogether, you can find the option under Cellular settings.

 Apps & features

-In the Apps & features page, Windows 10 isn’t adding new settings, but the new default option to install apps on Windows 10 is now set to Turn off app recommendations, rather than Allow apps from anywhere — option that’s no longer available –, and you’ll find an new Show me app recommendations option as well.
+In the Apps & features page, Windows 10 isn’t adding new settings, but the new default option to install apps on Windows 10 is now set to Turn off app recommendations, rather than Allow apps from anywhere, and you’ll find an new Show me app recommendations option as well.

 The Manage optional features section, inside the “Apps & features” settings page, it’s now possible to install Remote Server Administration Tools (RSAT) once, and later on, Windows 10 will add them automatically after an upgrade.

-The Video playback page is gaining a new Adjust video based on lighting setting, which is a new option meant improve video visibility in very bright environments.
+In the “Apps” section, the Video playback page is gaining a new Adjust video based on lighting setting, which is a new option meant to improve video visibility in very bright environments.

-Starting with the Redstone 5 update, the Settings is splitting “Region & Language” pages, and now you have one page for Region and another one for Language.
+Starting with Windows 10 version 1809, the Settings app is splitting “Region & Language” page, and now you have one page for Region and another one for Language.

-In the new Region page, in addition to previously available settings, you can now override default regional settings such as Calendar, First day of the week, dates, times, and currency.
+In the new Region page, in addition to previously available settings, you can now override default regional settings such as Calendar, First day of the week, Dates, Times.

 In the new Language page, you’ll find all the same settings as before, but now there’s a link to access the Local Experience Packs from the Microsoft Store.